-Sunset Season’s Greetings is the new holiday entertainment this Christmas at Walt Disney World, being added to Disney’s Hollywood Studios for its “Flurry of Fun.”
-As with Jingle Bell, Jingle BAM!, these two new offerings will take place November 9 – December 31, 2017.
+There’s holiday entertainment this Christmas at Walt Disney World being added to Disney’s Hollywood Studios for its “Flurry of Fun.”
+As with Jingle Bell, Jingle BAM!, these offerings will take place November 8 through January 6, 2019.
 In this post, we’ll offer tips, info, and our thoughts on Christmas at Disney’s Hollywood Studios.

 Sunset Season’s Greetings features vignettes from Olaf’s Frozen Adventure, Mickey’s Christmas Carol, the Muppets, and Toy Story, plus appearances by the Prep & Landing characters.
 The result is a show that is a cute little diversion, although an odd juxtaposition on the Hollywood Tower Hotel, which is more akin to a Halloween attraction than a Christmas one…